 §707-731 Sexual assault in the second degree.
-(1) A person commits the offense of sexual assault in the second degree if:
+(1) A person commits the offense of sexual assault in the second degree if the person:

-(a) The person knowingly subjects another person to an act of sexual penetration by compulsion;
+(a) Knowingly subjects another person to an act of sexual penetration by compulsion;

-(b) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless;
+(b) Knowingly subjects to sexual penetration a person who is mentally incapacitated or physically helpless;

 (i) In a state correctional facility;

 (ii) By a private company providing services at a correctional facility;

 (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute;